210419-USF-BSN-Java/Couch-Critics/README.md

 ## Executive Summary

 - The Couch Critic Application will manage the process of writing reviews for Movies.
-- All users will be able to create an account, login, and and like/comment on Employee Reviews
+- All users will be able to create an account, login, and and like and comment on critic reviews
 - All employees can login and write a review for whichever Movie is in the IMDB database
 - Managers will be able to approve or deny reviews, add employees, and fire employees.